|Girivalam, Thruvannamalai, India tvmalai.in|

-Going round the prakara in any Hindu temple is part of the religious culture.
-In most temples such long prakaras (corridors) around the shrines have covered roof made of a series of thick granite slabs and flat smooth floors.
-So, going round them is not a tough one as you do it in the comforts of cool environment that gives you protection from the hot sun and rain.
+Going round the prakara in any Hindu temple is part of the religious culture and devotees never fail to do it on their visit to the temple.
+In most temples such long prakaras (corridors) around the shrines have covered roof made of a series of thick granite slabs or curved roof made of light bricks and lime-mortar and flat smooth floors.
+So, going round the temple is not a tough one as you do it in the comforts of cool environment that gives you protection from the hot sun and rain.

 |Annamalaiyar Temple.Annamalai hills in the background..en.wikipedia.org.|